-Tamper protection is on by default and is available for most Windows Devices running Windows 10 or higher.
+Tamper protection is on by default and is available for most devices running Windows 10 or higher.

-The above is because even if you turn real-time protection off or disable the Windows Defender Firewall without first disabling tamper protection, chances are Windows Defender will automatically turn on.
+The above is because even if you turn real-time protection off or disable the Defender Firewall without first disabling tamper protection, chances are that it will automatically turn on.

 Deciding whether to turn Defender off or leave it on

-While Windows Defender has numerous attractive features to protect your computer against malware threats and data breaches, it has its downsides, including taking up a substantial amount of disk space while also consuming many system resources.
+While Windows Defender has numerous attractive features to protect your computer against malware threats and data breaches, its downsides include taking up a substantial amount of disk space while consuming many system resources.

 On the same front, Windows Defender may prevent you from installing a third-party antivirus or other software that it detects as malware, much to your inconvenience.

-You may therefore need to either momentarily or permanently turn off Windows Defender.
+You may therefore need to either momentarily or permanently turn off Defender.

 However, you’ll want to ensure that you have a reliable antivirus program before turning off Windows Defender.

 As explained by Microsoft Support, turning off these protections potentially makes your computer or network more vulnerable to attacks.